 Inflation acted as a moderating factor on the evolution on debt ratios.
-Deficits decreased in France and Germany in the first quarter of 2023 while they are increasing in the UK and the US.
+Deficits decreased in France and Germany in the first two quarters of 2023 while they have been increasing in the UK and the US.

 General Government debt (% of GDP) - Since 2020